allegroai/clearml-helm-charts/README.md

 For setting up Kubernetes on various platforms refer to the Kubernetes [getting started guide](http://kubernetes.io/docs/getting-started-guides/).

+### Setup a single node LOCAL Kubernetes on laptop/desktop

+For setting up Kubernetes on your laptop/desktop we suggest [kind](https://kind.sigs.k8s.io).

 ### Install Helm

 Helm is a tool for managing Kubernetes charts.
 Charts are packages of pre-configured Kubernetes resources.